behavioral-data/BOLT/README.md

 The output file will be saved at the path specified by `--output_path`.
 The output file will contain the `client_behavior` field, which contains the inferred client behaviors for each utterance.

+## Dataset with Conversational Behavior Annotations

+Utterances annotated with conversational behavior that were use it to train and evaluate GPT-based methods can be found in [dataset_finetune/]([sample_dataset/).